Ancol Dreamland: Faunaland

-Faunaland is an mini zoo located inside Allianz Ecopark and stands on an area of approximately 5 hectares consisting of land and water.
+Faunaland is a mini zoo located inside Allianz Ecopark and stands on an area of approximately 5 hectares consisting of land and water.
 Faunaland carries the concept of New Guinea.

 Ancol Beach City

 Ancol Beach City is a new Lifestyle & Entertainment Center in Ancol, Jakarta.
 It was built by PT Wahana Agung Indonesia, a subsidiary of PT Global Land Development Tbk (now MNC Land).
-There'll be a Madame Tussauds wax Museum, Mata Elang International Stadium Concert Hall with a maximum capacity of 22.000, 77 culinary centre, 42 shops, etc.
+It contains a Madame Tussauds Wax Museum, Beach City International Stadium concert hall with a maximum capacity of 22.000, 77 culinary centre, 42 shops, etc.

+Jakarta International e-Prix Circuit

+A racing circuit is located on the eastern proper of Ancol Dreamland, named Jakarta International e-Prix Circuit.
+With a length of 2.370 km, it hosts the annual Jakarta ePrix of the FIA Formula E Championship.
+The circuit encircles Ancol Beach City and was opened during the first edition of Jakarta ePrix on 4 June 2022.

 Transportation

-Ancol Dreamland can easily be reached by car, motorcycle, KRL Commuterline, or the TransJakarta Busway.
-Passengers who wants to go to Ancol Dreamland by train can arrive on Ancol Station.
+Ancol Dreamland can easily be reached by car, motorcycle, KRL Commuterline, or the Transjakarta BRT.
+Passengers who wants to go to Ancol Dreamland by train can alight at Ancol Station.
 Because Ancol Dreamland is so large, effective transportation has been a concern.
 Some transportation methods around Ancol Dreamland include becak (rickshaw) and other vehicles such as train ride from the east entrance to Carnaval beach, and gondola to help tourists navigate around the area to their next destination.
-Passengers from Kampung Melayu, Harmoni, and Pusat Grosir Cililitan can use Transjakarta Busway to go to Ancol Dreamland.
+Passengers from Kampung Melayu in East Jakarta can use Transjakarta Corridor 5 to go to Ancol Dreamland, and those from Blok M in South Jakarta can take route 1W to Ancol Dreamland.
+During Eid al-Fitr and Christmas holiday seasons, Transjakarta provides a seasonal route from Juanda railway station to Ancol Dreamland, namely route 5H.